Skyhawk Volleyball | Julia Noe - Assistant Coach

 Julia Noe has been a member of The University of Tennessee at Martin coaching staff under head coach Darrin McClure since 2011.
 Noe was previously a volunteer assistant at Western Kentucky and an assistant coach of the prestigious Kentucky Indiana Volleyball Academy (KIVA) 18 Red club team based out of Louisville, Ky.

-Last season, Noe helped guide Crask to an All-OVC Newcomer selection.
+In 2012, Noe helped guide Crask to an All-OVC Newcomer selection.
 As a freshman, Crask led the Skyhawks in matches started (30), assists (884, 8.42 per set) and attack percentage (.215) while adding 158 kills, 23 service aces, 218 digs and 34 blocks.
 Crask registered 10 double-doubles and handed out at least 30 or more assists on 18 different occasions.

 Noe's impact was immediately felt in her first season at UT Martin in 2011.
 The Skyhawks posted their first winning season since 2006 and made it to the OVC Tournament championship match for the first time since 2002.
 UT Martin's 19 overall wins and 12 OVC victories were also the most since 2002.